How Our Story Began

 WE NURTURE EACH OTHER THROUGH OUR COMMMUNITY

 We nurture each other by bringing our community of Veterans together.
 We give each

 other purpose when we support the families of our fallen and as we support those

 veterans needing friendship and a sense of community.

 WE PURSUE FELLOWSHIP AND CAMARADERIE

-We strive to provide a sense of community with our active duty as well as our Veteran community by bringing both together in one forum thru FACEBOOK.
+We strive to provide a sense of community with our active duty as well as our Veteran community by bringing both together in one forum thru FACEBOOK and instagram.
 We promote alternative ways to heal the mind, soul, and body by providing resources for those needing mental health support and also by providing a forum for families to come together and bond.

 We love our community for they have sacrificed much.
 It is only right for us to be there for them when they need us the most.